R13 vs R15 Insulation, Which One is Better?

 • A Wide Selection of Materials

 R15 insulation is more thermally resistant compared to R13.
-However, this is not the only advantage of utilizing this sort of insulation in the home.
+However, this is not the only advantage of utilizing this insulation in the home.
 The following is a summary of the top benefits associated with R15 insulation.

 • Higher Heat Resistance